 Jon Brooks is the host and editor of KQED’s health and technology blog, Future of You.
 He is the former editor of KQED’s daily news blog, News Fix.
+In 2014, he won a California Journalism Award for his coverage of ride services like Uber and Lyft and the taxi industry.
 A veteran blogger, he previously worked for Yahoo! in various news writing and editing roles.
-He was also the editor of EconomyBeat.org, which documented user-generated content about the financial crisis and recession.
 Jon is also a playwright whose work has been produced in San Francisco, New York, Italy, and around the U.S. He has written about film for his own blog and studied film at Boston University.
-He has an MFA in Creative Writing from Brooklyn College.1439 Articles
+He has an MFA in Creative Writing from Brooklyn College.1440 Articles

 Dan Brekke is a blogger, reporter and editor for KQED News, responsible for online breaking news coverage of topics ranging from California water issues to the Bay Area’s transportation challenges.
 In a newsroom career that began in Chicago in 1972, Dan has worked as a city and foreign/national editor for The San Francisco Examiner, editor at Wired News, deputy editor at Wired magazine, managing editor at TechTV as well as for several Web startups.

 Since joining KQED in 2007, Dan has reported, edited and produced both radio and online features and breaking news pieces.
 He has shared in two Society of Professional Journalists Norcal Excellence in Journalism awards — for his 2012 reporting on a KQED Science series on water and power in California, and in 2014, for KQED’s comprehensive reporting on the south Napa earthquake.

 In addition to his 44 years of on-the-job education, Dan is a lifelong student of history and is still pursuing an undergraduate degree.